Thanks for visiting my site!

 I earned my PhD in Comparative Literature from the University of Illinois, and I currently teach literature and writing as an Assistant Professor of English at College of the Canyons.
-As a scholar, my research has focused on LGBT history and literature in the modernist period.
+As a scholar, my research focuses on LGBT history and literature in the modernist period.
 I am particularly interested in global networks of queer cultures and how individuals, ideas, and art forms traveled between these cultures and influenced how we conceptualize sexuality and identity.

 As a scholar of Comparative and World Literature, I have done extensive research on queer expatriate authors like Robert McAlmon, Paul Bowles, and Fritz Peters whose modernist depictions of LGBT identity were inspired by international influences.
 My scholarship on queer modernism has appeared in an article on Gale Wilhelm published in College Literature , a book chapter in Existentialist Thought in African American Literature Before 1940 on Nella Larsen, and a book chapter in Paris in American Literatures on Robert McAlmon and his queer expatriate circle.